steveschulze/NOT_DRP/README.md

-# Collection of scripts to rapidly reduce NOT/ALFOSC spectra
+# NOT/ALFOSC Data Reduction Pipeline

-Originally developed by Tassio Schweyer.
-Since then modified.
-Clone of [https://gitlab.com/steveschulze/pypeit_alfosc_env](https://gitlab.com/steveschulze/pypeit_alfosc_env).
+This data reduction pipeline is set on top of [PypeIt](https://pypeit.readthedocs.io/en/develop/index.html).
+It was originally developed by [Tassio Schweyer](https://gitlab.com/welterde/pypeit_alfosc_env) and since then modified and expanded.

 # Installation